Paul Spong: Campaign to stop clearcut logging

-Whaling
+Campaign to stop commercial whaling

-In 1972, Spong met the Canada author Farley Mowat who was on a national tour promoting his book A whale for the killing.
-Farley convinced Spong about the desperate plight faced by many species of great whales.
+In 1972, Spong met Farley Mowat, who was on a national tour promoting his book A whale for the killing.
+Mowat convinced Spong of the desperate plight faced by many species of great whales.
 Spong with his wife Linda began a campaign as the Canadian branch of Project Jonah aimed at convincing Canada to stop whaling.
 Within a year, Canada did so.

 Spong set his sights higher and convinced Greenpeace, at the time an anti-nuclear testing organisation, to take up the whales' cause.
 Vancouver Sun columnist Bob Hunter and other Greenpeacers formed the Stop Ahab committee of Greenpeace and set about planning to confront whalers on the high seas.
 In 1973, Spong and Hunter put on the Christmas Whale Show at Vancouver's Queen Elizabeth Theatre to raise funds for a trip to Japan aimed at convincing that country to stop whaling.
 Canadian musician Gordon Lightfoot called during the show and pledged $5,00 to support the effort.
 In 1974, Spong and his family travelled to Japan and made presentations at 21 venues that included theatres in shopping malls and schools.
 Spong also met with whaling industry and government officials.
-These efforts unsuccessful, Spong returned to Canada convinced about the need to confront the whalers directly.
-In 1975, Spong and his family took the now named Greenpeace Whale Show across Canada, then to Iceland and Norway.
+These efforts unsuccessful, Spong returned to Canada convinced of the need to confront the whalers directly.

+In 1975, Spong and his family took the re-named Greenpeace Whale Show across Canada, then to Iceland and Norway.
 In Norway, they visited the Bureau of International Whaling statistics where Spong, presenting himself as a whale scientist interested in sperm whales, obtained access to whalers' log books showing the locations of whaling operations off the coast of California.
 When Hunter received this information he knew where to head but kept the information to himself until close to the time the Russian whaling fleet would be off the coast of California.
 The Phyllis Cormack headed there in July, confronting the whalers off Mendocino.
 A dramatic scene showing a harpoon flying over the heads of Hunter and Paul Watson in a tiny zodiac was aired on Walter Cronkite's CBS evening news show just before the International Whaling Commission (IWC) met in London.

-The result was a dramatic uplift in public awareness of the whaling issue and pressure on the Commission which was essentially a whalers' club at that point.
-Spong by happenstance managed to attend the Commission's meeting, and subsequently was able to attend meetings of the IWC Scientific Committee and plenary meetings of the Commission as an NGO observer, one of many whose aim was to end commercial whaling.
+The result was a dramatic uplift in public awareness of the whaling issue and pressure on the IWC, which was essentially a whalers' club at that point.
+Spong by happenstance managed to attend the IWC meeting, and subsequently was able to attend meetings of its Scientific Committee and plenary meetings of the Commission as an NGO observer, one of many whose aim was to end commercial whaling.

 In 1982, the International Whaling Commission voted by 3/4 majority to impose a moratorium on commercial whaling.
 The moratorium came into effect in 1986 and still stands today.